skills/create-ai-powered-actions/.github/steps/3-step.md

-## Step 3: Create Interactive Workflow
+## Step 3: Create Workflow to test your Action

-Your AI-powered action is ready, but you need a way for users to interact with it.
-You'll create a workflow that listens for jokes in issue comments and automatically responds with AI-generated ratings and feedback.
+Let's pause for a moment with the code changes and set up a workflow to test your action in a real GitHub Actions environment.

+Let's create a workflow that will trigger your action whenever a new comment is added to an issue.
+Your action will analyze the joke in the comment and we will use that result to update the comment with the AI-generated rating.

+### 📖 Theory: Granting access to GitHub Models

+The built in `{% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}` token used in GitHub Actions workflows does not have access to GitHub's AI models by default.

+To enable your workflow to use these models, you need to explicitly grant the `models: read` permission in your workflow file.

 ### ⌨️ Activity: Author Workflow